 - "Operations Officer" means an officer responsible for the management of all operations directly applicable to the incident. - "Planning Officer" means an officer responsible for the collection, evaluation, dissemination and use of information about the incident and status of resources. - "Project team" is a team of employees established to work on a designated project. - "Rostered Day Off" means the day/s of the week that the employee is not required to work.
-It does not include those days that are taken as approved leave, time in lieu or as an allocated day off. - "Sector Commander" means an officer who is responsible for implementation of the designated portion of the Incident Action Plan, allocation of resources within the sector, and reporting on progress of command operations and status of resources within the sector. - "Settlement Period" is the 4 week roster period. - "7 Day Roster Workers" are employees whose ordinary hours of work may be worked on any day, Monday to Sunday (inclusive). - "Standby" means when an officer has been directed by the Director-General, or their nominee, to be available outside normal working hours for immediate call-out or response. - "Temporary Employee" means any employee engaged in terms of Chapter 2, Part 2.4 Temporary Employees, of the Public Sector Employment and Management Act 2002 and any guidelines issued thereof or as amended from time to time.
+It does not include those days that are taken as approved leave, time in lieu or as an allocated day off. - "Sector Commander" means an officer who is responsible for implementation of the designated portion of the Incident Action Plan, allocation of resources within the sector, and reporting on progress of command operations and status of resources within the sector. - "Settlement Period" is the 4 week roster period. - "7 Day Roster Workers" are employees whose ordinary hours of work may be worked on any day, Monday to Sunday (inclusive). - "Standby" means when an officer has been directed by the Chief Executive, or their nominee, to be available outside normal working hours for immediate call-out or response. - "Temporary Employee" means any employee engaged in terms of Chapter 2, Part 2.4 Temporary Employees, of the Public Sector Employment and Management Act 2002 and any guidelines issued thereof or as amended from time to time.

-9. RATES
+RATES

-9.1 Salaries
+7.1 Salaries

-- (i) No employee's substantive salary will drop on entering into this Agreement. - (ii) The salary rates paid to staff covered by this Agreement and increases to salaries, are specified in Annexure 1 of this Agreement and provide for: - (a) 4% increase in salaries from first full pay period following 1 July 2008 - (b) 4% increase in salaries from first full pay period following 1 July 2009 - (c) 4% increase in salaries from first full pay period following 1 July 2010 - (iii) The increases referred to above, insofar as they apply from the first full pay period on or after 1 July 2008, shall only be paid to employees employed at the time of the ratification of the Agreement and who have been continuously employed from the period when any increase as listed above becomes effective. - (iv) The salary rates are all inclusive of the following allowances:
+- (i) No employee's substantive salary will drop on entering into this Agreement. - (ii) The salary rates paid to staff covered by this Agreement and increases to salaries, are specified in Annexure 1 of this Agreement and provide for: - (a) 2.5% increase in salaries from first full pay period following 1 July 2011 - (iii) The increases referred to above, insofar as they apply from the first full pay period on or after 1 July 2011, shall only be paid to employees employed at the time of the ratification of the Agreement. - (iv) The salary rates are all inclusive of the following allowances: